 - Easy banking: Prying your winnings from black-market sportsbooks can be a Herculean affair.
 It can take months to complete a withdrawal with some books, and they clearly hope you stick around and lose it back.
 Regulated sportsbooks, for their part, can freely partner with trusted and well-known payment processors, like PayPal, and, depending on the method, will often credit your account or make your payment instantly.

-- Welcome bonuses: Your local bookie isn’t likely to offer you a welcome bonus when you make your first bet.
-This isn’t the case with regulated online books, which regularly offer welcome packages that can consist of no-deposit free bets, or deposit match bonuses that can run into the four-figures.
+- Welcome bonuses: Your local bookie isn’t likely to offer you a sports betting bonus when you make your first bet.
+This isn’t the case with regulated online books, which regularly offer welcome packages that can consist of no-deposit bonus bets or deposit match bonuses that can run into the four figures.

 What’s the juice on NBA betting lines

 You’ll find all the basic sports bet types for NBA betting at legal sportsbooks, like point spreads, moneylines, totals, and more.
 Generally, for these types of NBA wagers, -110 is the baseline, meaning that the book will take 10 cents per side as its fee for providing the service.
 That means if you wagered $110, you wouldn’t win $110, but $100 ($110 minus the $10 fee).
 Or if you’re a whale, $1.1 million to win a million.
 You get the idea.
 Of course, the -110 is just a standard.
 Almost every day, you’ll see point spreads sometimes drift down to -105 or +100 and up to -115 or even -120.

 If you’re new to betting, one of the first things you should do is familiarize yourself with how betting odds operate.
 This is crucial since it will enable you to estimate your possible winnings and evaluate the likelihood of an event.
 This NBA betting guide was written with the goal of helping sports bettors of all levels of experience learn what they need to know about the best NBA betting.

 NBA point spreads